 This is so very important for several different reasons.
 High-quality essential oils are extracted using advanced techniques that produce 100% pure oil.
 This ensures that you get the most from the oil’s therapeutic properties.
 Also, your skin will be coming in contact with the oil when you soak in the bath, even if indirectly.
 Using 100% pure essential oils takes away the risks of skin irritation.

 Buying high quality essential oils doesn’t necessarily mean looking for the most expensive brand out there.
-When you buy essential oils from a reputable company such as Plant Therapy, you’ll find that you get high quality at a reasonable price.
+When you buy essential oils from a reputable company such as Plant Therapy or Rocky Mountain Oils, you’ll find that you get high quality at a reasonable price.
 While buying their individual oils is a great value by itself, you’ll save even more when you buy one of their sets.
-When you buy a set, you get a variety of oils and synergies and you’ll pay less than what it costs to buy individual bottles of the same oil.
+When you buy an essential oil set, you get a variety of oils and synergies and you’ll pay less than what it costs to buy individual bottles of the same oil.

-Three of the most popular Plant Therapy sets are the Top 6 Singles Organic Essential Oil Set, the 7 x 7 Essential Oil Set (7 individual oils & 7 synergy blends), and the Top 32 Essential Oil Set.
-Both of these sets include an assortment of their most popular essential oils.
-Which one is best for you will depend on how often you use essential oils either in the bath or in a diffuser or any other purpose.
+The Top 6 Singles Organic Essential Oil Set, the 7 x 7 Essential Oil Set (7 individual oils & 7 synergy blends), and the Top 32 Essential Oil Set are three sets that I highly recommend for their quality and value for money.
+All three sets include an assortment of oils.
+Which one is best for you will depend on how often you use essential oils either in the bath, in a diffuser, or any other purpose.